Constitutional Convention (United States): Unitary executive

 James Wilson feared that the Virginia Plan made the executive too dependent on Congress.
 He argued that there should be a single, unitary executive.
 Members of a multiple executive would most likely be chosen from different regions and represent regional interests.
 In Wilson's view, only a single executive could represent the entire nation while giving "energy, dispatch, and responsibility" to the government.

 Wilson used his understanding of civic virtue as defined by the Scottish Enlightenment to help design the presidency.
 The challenge was to design a properly constituted executive that was fit for a republic and based on civic virtue by the general citizenry.
 He spoke 56 times calling for a chief executive who would be energetic, independent, and accountable.
 He believed that the moderate level of class conflict in American society produced a level of sociability and inter-class friendships that could make the presidency the symbolic leader of the entire American people.
 Wilson did not consider the possibility of bitterly polarized political parties.
 He saw popular sovereignty as the cement that held America together linking the interests of the people and of the presidential administration.
-The president should be a man of the people who embodied the national responsibility for the public good and provided transparency and accountability by being a highly visible national leader, as opposed to numerous largely anonymous congressmen.
+Wilson envisioned a president who would be a man of the people and who embodied the national responsibility for the public good and provided transparency and accountability by being a highly visible national leader, as opposed to numerous largely anonymous congressmen.

 On June 1, Wilson proposed that "the Executive consist of a single person."
 This motion was seconded by Charles Pinckney, whose plan called for a single executive and specifically named this official a "president".
 Edmund Randolph agreed with Wilson that the executive needed "vigor", but he disapproved of a unitary executive, which he feared was "the foetus of monarchy".
 Randolph and George Mason led the opposition against a unitary executive, but most delegates agreed with Wilson.
 The prospect that George Washington would be the first president may have allowed the proponents of a unitary executive to accumulate a large coalition.
 Wilson's motion for a single executive passed on June 4.
 Initially, the convention set the executive's term of office to seven years, but this would be revisited.